 Lopez was born in Havana, Cuba in 1958 and raised in Miami by her parents along with two sisters.
-She began taking ballet lessons at the age of five, on the recommendation of a doctor.
-At the age of eleven she received a full scholarship to School of American Ballet, (SAB), the official school of New York City Ballet, allowing her to continue her ballet training in Miami during the year and then in New York during the summers.
-At fourteen, she moved to New York permanently to devote herself to full-time studies at SAB, and shortly after her sixteenth birthday, she joined the corps de ballet of New York City Ballet.
+She began taking ballet lessons at the age of 5, on the recommendation of a doctor.
+At the age of 11 she received a full scholarship to the School of American Ballet, (SAB), the official school of New York City Ballet, where she continued her ballet training in Miami during the year and then in New York during the summers.
+At 14, she moved to New York permanently to devote herself to full-time studies at SAB, and shortly after turning 16, she joined the corps de ballet of New York City Ballet.

-Under the direction of George Balanchine and Jerome Robbins, her star rose quickly at New York City Ballet where she was soon dancing leading corps and soloist roles in much of the company’s repertory.
+Under the direction of George Balanchine and Jerome Robbins, her star rose quickly at New York City Ballet where she was soon dancing corps and soloist roles in much of the company’s repertory.
 She was promoted to Soloist in 1981 and Principal Dancer in 1984, performing countless featured roles including Violin Concerto, Firebird, Serenade, Liebeslieder Walzer, Divertimento No. 15, Symphony in C, Agon, The Four Temperaments, Dances at a Gathering, Glass Pieces, Fancy Free, In the Night, Four Seasons, and Brandenburg.
 Lopez’s great interest in children also found her writing and contributing to many of the company’s Family Matinee series.

 Upon retirement, Lopez joined WNBC-TV in New York as a Cultural Arts reporter, writing and producing feature segments on the arts, artists and arts education.
 She was also a full-time senior faculty member and Director of Student Placement, Student Evaluation and Curriculum Planning at New York’s Ballet Academy East.
 She served on the dance faculty of Barnard College and guest taught at numerous dance institutions and festivals in the United States.

 In 2002, Lopez became the Executive Director of The George Balanchine Foundation, which works to educate the public about dance and to further the art of ballet, with a special emphasis on the work and achievements of George Balanchine.
 In this position, she oversaw the 2004 Balanchine Centennial Celebration, a worldwide festival honoring the choreographer and his legacy.
 Among the events that year was the symposium “Balanchine: Past, Present and Future,” which was held in St. Petersburg, Russia, and which was a collaboration among the Mariinsky Theater, the Hermitage Museum, and The George Balanchine Foundation.
-Lopez also co-founded The Cuban Artists Fund, which supports Cuban and Cuban-American artists in their endeavors.
+Lopez co-founded The Cuban Artists Fund, which supports Cuban and Cuban-American artists in their endeavors.
 She also co-founded Morphoses with Christopher Wheeldon in 2007 — a New York-based dance company aiming to revitalize dance through innovative collaborations with important artists from the worlds of music, visual arts, design, film and fashion; and by inviting younger and broader audiences to engage in and actively experience dance.

-In 2014 Lopez was elected to serve on the Ford Foundation’s Board of Trustees, marking the first time an artist was elected to serve on its Board of Trustees.
+In 2014 Lopez was elected to serve on the Ford Foundation’s Board of Trustees, marking the first time an artist was elected to serve on its board.
 In 2007 she received an award from the American Immigration Law Foundation honoring Cuban Americans for their accomplishments and contributions to American society and in 2011, she received the prestigious Jerome Robbins Award for her years in dance.
 She has served as a dance panelist for the National Endowment for the Arts.
 Lopez is married to investment banker George Skouras.
-They are the parents of two daughters: Adriel, a Yale University graduate and currently Executive Assistant at United Talent Agency (UTA); and twelve-year-old Calliste.
+They are the parents of two daughters: Adriel and Calliste.